informatics-isi-edu/facebase-docs/docs/_docs/submitting-advanced/Deriva-Clients.md

 DERIVA Clients are used for authenticating to the FaceBase server, bulk uploading of data, and bulk downloading of data.
 They include both graphical desktop applications and command-line applications.

-- **DERIVA Upload Utility** and `deriva-upload-cli` for batch upload of files for data contributors.
+- **DERIVA Upload Command Line Interface** and `deriva-upload-cli` for batch upload of files for data contributors.
 - **BDBag** and `bdbag` for batch download of files for all users.
 - `deriva-globus-auth-utils` for authentication for command-line applications.